 In order to place children and youth with special needs into a public health framework, this course presents an introduction to and an overview of children and youth with special needs due to a developmental disability.
-Many aspects of developmental disability will be addressed including ‘concept’ and definitions of disability, causes, epidemiological considerations, and development of federal legislation.
-The scope and range of developmental disabilities will be reviewed along with classification schemes.
-Both national and international distributions will be considered from a sociopolitical viewpoint.
-Fall.
+Many aspects of developmental disability are addressed including ‘concept’ and definitions of disability, causes, epidemiological considerations, and development of federal legislation.
+The scope and range of developmental disabilities are reviewed along with classification schemes.
+Both national and international distributions are considered from a sociopolitical viewpoint.

 Covers the nutritional needs of women during the child bearing years, infants, children and adolescents.
 The course emphasizes the life course approach to nutrition and has a special emphasis on the effects of diet during infancy on obesity and degenerative diseases in later life.
-Students will examine the biological basis of nutrition, identify risk factors associated with poor nutrition in individuals and populations and evaluate domestic and international programs.
-Summer (1-credit) and Spring (2-credits).
+Students examine the biological basis of nutrition, identify risk factors associated with poor nutrition in individuals and populations and evaluate domestic and international programs.
+Summer (1 credit) and Spring (2 credits)

 Focuses on gender as a social determinant of health.
-Emphasis will be placed on examining the frameworks that are used in public health research to understand gender-based issues and how these frameworks affect the types of programs and intervention efforts developed.
-Spring.
+Emphasis placed on examining the frameworks that are used in public health research to understand gender-based issues and how these frameworks affect the types of programs and intervention efforts developed.